What the ACCC does

 Review of mandatory standards

-From July 2025 the ACCC will review some mandatory standards.
+In July 2025 the ACCC began limited reviews of some mandatory standards.

-These reviews will focus on increasing compliance options and adding ambulatory references where appropriate.
-These will be expedited reviews.
+These reviews will focus on increasing compliance options and adding dynamic references where appropriate.

-We are choosing mandatory standards for expedited review based on:
+We are choosing mandatory standards for these limited reviews based on:

 After a review, we can recommend mandatory standard amendments to the minister.